 The disease and drought tolerance of this hosta make it even more attractive for landscapers, who can use it more like a hardy tropical in warmer regions.
 A terrific plant for containers, water gardens, or use its glossy textures to provide contrast in a garden bed.

-Plant the SunHosta hosta in a location that receives at least partial shade.
 This hosta does particularly well in full sun, unlike other hostas.
 Hostas prefer neutral or acidic soil but prefer a well-aerated medium for best growth.

 If grown in fairly fertile soil, you don’t need to fertilize it.
 If you want to use fertilizer, choose a well-balanced fertilizer during the vegetative period.
 No pruning necessary, but remove yellowed, dead, or damaged leaves.
 Also, you can deadhead stalks after the blooms wilt.